United States security assistance to the Palestinian National Authority

-The United States has provided security assistance to the Palestinian Authority (PA) since the mid-1990s.
+The United States began providing security assistance to the Palestinian Authority (PA) in the mid-1990s, and actively did so through the 2000s.
 After the Oslo Accords formed the PA, the U.S. gave aid on an ad hoc basis, often covertly at the outset.
 Since 2005, however, the U.S. State Department has provided direct financial and personnel assistance to Palestinian security organizations when it established the office of the United States Security Coordinator (USSC) for Israel and the Palestinian territories through the Bureau for International Narcotics and Law Enforcement Affairs (INL).
 In 2007 the USSC team began training certain Palestinian Authority Security Forces (PASF) including the Palestinian National Security Forces (NSF) and the Presidential Guard with the intent to train, equip, and garrison 10 NSF battalions by the end of 2010.
 Over the year, U.S. security assistance to the Palestinian Authority has expanded and received praise as well as criticism from American, Palestinian, and Israeli groups.